naga-satish/interview-preparation/ETL-ELT.md

    - Index lookup keys in reference tables
    - Consider pre-joining in source query for better performance

-10. **How do you handle data type conversions and format standardizations?**
+### 10. How do you handle data type conversions and format standardizations?

     **Data type conversions:**
     - **String to Date**: Use TO_DATE(), CAST(), STR_TO_DATE() with format patterns